 AOS (Area of Specialization): Late Medieval and Renaissance Philosophy, Stanley Cavell and Ordinary Language Philosophy, Philosophy and Popular Culture, and Philosophy and Psychoanalysis

 I studied classics and philosophy as an undergraduate at the University of South Carolina.
 I also earned a M.A. there with a thesis on Thomas Aquinas.
 I received my Ph.D. from Duke University (1995), where I wrote a dissertation on the early Jesuit philosopher Francisco Suárez.
-I have been at Marquette since 1995 and was Chair of the philosophy department from 2005-2013 and am currently Associate Dean for Faculty in the Klingler College of Arts and Sciences.
+I have been at Marquette since 1995 and was Chair of the philosophy department from 2005-2013 and was Associate Dean for Faculty in the Klingler College of Arts and Sciences until 2021.

 My teaching interests include Plato, Augustine, Later Medieval and Renaissance Philosophy, Social and Political Philosophy, Marx, Philosophy and Film, and Ordinary Language Philosophy.